DSpace/RestContract/relationshiptypes.md

         "rightMinCardinality": 0,
         "rightMaxCardinality": null,
         "type": "relationshiptype"
       }
     ]
   }
 }
 ```

 comments inside the above json are only included for clarity but are not part of the real response.

 Return codes:

 * 200 OK - if the operation succeed.
-This include the case of no matching relationship where a 0-size page json representation is returned.
+This includes the case of no matching relationship where a 0-size page json
+  representation is returned.
 * 400 Bad Request - if the type parameter is missing or invalid